Embloy/Embloy-Developers/docs/core/subscriptions/subscription_features.md

 - Apply to as many jobs as you want
 - Upload CVs, extra documents, etc.
 - Share open job positions
-- Create 3 job postings
+- Create three job postings
 - No ads

 ## _Embloy-Smart_